pfertyk/blog/content/004-clean-code-in-tests.md

     self.assertEqual(len(response.data), 1)
 ```

-When this test fails, what exactly went wrong?
+If this test fails, do we know that exactly went wrong?
 Was it the authentication process?
 Or was the new transaction not listed?
 We will not know that until we put
 some breakpoints in the code and spend (or rather waste) some time figuring it
 out.